esteinig/dartQC/workshop.md

 `git pull`

+Keep this directory clean and do not use it as a working directory - we will set up access to the pipeline from anywhere on your system later.

 #####Dependencies

 Alright, we now have the program on our system.
 It is written in Python 3 and since we are working with sequence data and clustering, we need some additional packages and install CD-HIT.